Acacia buxifolia, the Box-leaf Wattle, grows to 4 m tall.

 Cutting propagation may be possible.

-buxifolia – buxi – referring to the genus Buxus (English and Japanese Box) and folia meaning leaf, meaning the species has foliage resembling Buxus spp (hence the common name).
+buxifolia – Latin – buxi – referring to the genus Buxus (English and Japanese Box) and –folia meaning leaf, referring to the Box-like foliage (hence the common name).